26 Places in India That Look Like Their Foreign Travel Twins

 A2: Rann of Kutch, Gujarat

-B1: Sahara desert, Africa
+B1: Sahara Desert, Africa

 B2: Thar desert, Jaisalmer, Rajasthan

-The Thar desert in the west part of the Rajasthan will definitely give you a once in a life memorable experience.
-Thar don’t have the pyramids like the Sahara, but there are other things to do here which give you pleasant tour feelings.Like You can go on a camel safari and end up the night by camping in the middle of the Sand dunes.
-We have India Pakistan border there you can see it from desert and our old military posts around the dunes.
-Best time to visit Thar in winter- Oct to Feb.(No need to say it’s one of the hottest Place on earth, so do not throw your self there in summer vacation)
+The Thar Desert, spread across western Rajasthan, promises a once-in-a-lifetime experience.
+While it may not have the pyramids like the Sahara, it offers its own charm—think camel rides, golden dunes, starry nights, and a rich blend of culture that makes every moment feel unforgettable.
+Like you can go on a camel safari and end up the night by camping in the middle of the Sand dunes.
+The India-Pakistan border runs close to this area, and from the desert, you can actually see parts of it along with old military posts scattered around the dunes.
+Best time to visit Thar in winter- Oct to Feb (No need to say it’s one of the hottest place on earth, so do not throw your self there in summer vacation).

 C1: Grand Canyon, USA